 Loan refinancing is the act of repaying an older debt by taking out a new loan.
 The new loan will usually come with new payment terms that may include changing the term of your loan as well as the interest rate.
 Most of the time, private loan refinancing involves the consolidation of different loans, allowing borrowers to enjoy lower interest rates.

-Private student loan refinancing is usually done through a student loan servicer.
+Private student loan refinancing is usually done through a student loan lender or bank.
 Choosing the right institution to handle your new loan can be a challenge.
 This is especially true with the growing market, as new institutions seem to pop up every day.
 Many of these institutions are backed by traditional banks, but an increasing number are investor-funded startups.